-Notes: This figure illustrates the MVPF for revenue raisers measuring the welfare cost per dollar of revenue raised.
+Notes: This figure illustrates the MVPF for revenue raisers in our sample.
+Note that the MVPF measures the welfare cost per dollar of revenue raised (or, equivalently, the welfare gain per dollar of net expenditures on tax cuts).
 We illustrate each MVPF relative to the MVPF of a non-distortionary lump sum tax of 1.
 The black lines are the category averages and the blue regions indicate the 95% confidence intervals computed via bootstrap.
 All numbers are calculated using our baseline path for the social cost of carbon (\$193 in 2020) and a 2% discount rate.